-Personalised practical (oral) examination timetable 2021 French: Second Language
+Personalised practical (oral) examination timetable 2022 French: Second Language

-French: Second L anguag е WA student number: Х Х X X Х Х Х Х Candidate: Sample candidate School name: Sample school Scho ool co de: XX XX Examination details Course: French: Second Language Date: Day, Date Month Year Reporting time: 9:00 am Examination time: 9:20 am Venue: Reporting location: Sample venue (Re-check on the day prior to the example location Refer to the map on the following page mination) The second of the second like These examination details are final ar nges can l be m ade. ] ine examination will b e administered observing COVID-19 safe practices.
-Candidates must not present at the venue with COVID-19 symp ptoms. evidence, to the School Candidates who have ell must complete and submit a Sickness/ ol Curriculum and Standards Authority (the not reported to a supervisor once their sch ctical (oral) examination.
-The examination e Authority) heduled ex amin ation time ot wear or carry anything that identifies eithe each of examination rules. er them, the eir sch nool, ( club or ach nievem ents.
-Failu re to the supervisor, with ph ed to sign this timetable prior to the examir totographic ID, when registering at the exa pies of your timetable, e.g. on a mobile te amination v enue for th ne pra actica n to Candidates must not Authority on 9273 637 contact the venue about the examination a 7. arrangeme nts.
-A ∖ny q uerie s mus st be d irecte d to t he Signature Date Emergency contact for candidate s: Phone ( 0434 734 2 248
+WA student number: X X X X X X X X Candidate: Sample candidate School name: Sample school School code: XXXX Examination details Course: French: Second Language Date: Day, Date Month Year Reporting time: 9:00 am Examination time: 9:20 am Venue: Sample venue (Re-check on the day prior to the examination) Reporting location: Sample location Refer to the map on the following page These examination details are final and no cha nges can be made.
+The examination will be administered observing COVID-19 safe practices.
+Candidates must not present at the venue with COVID-19 symptoms.
+Students who are unwell must complete and submit a Sickness/Misadventure Application Form , with supporting evidence, to the School Curriculum and Standards Authority (the Authority), except non-school candidates.
+Candidates who have not reported to a supervisor once their scheduled examination time has commenced will not be admitted to the practical (oral) examination.
+The examination cannot be rescheduled.
+Candidates must not wear or carry anything that identifies either them, their school, club or achievements.
+Failure to do so will result in a breach of examination rules.
+Candidates are required to sign this timetable prior to the examination.
+This signed timetable must be shown to the supervisor, with photographic ID, when registering at the examination venue for the practical (oral) examination.
+Digital copies of your timetable, e.g. on a mobile telephone, are not permitted.
+Candidates must not contact the venue about the examination arrangements.
+Any queries must be directed to the Authority on 9273 6377.
+Signature Date Emergency contact for candidates: Phone 0434 734 248